MARvelous Super Bowl Party Ideas

 - Go to a fabric store for a green tablecloth, or select ones in team colors to make a color runner for your buffet table.
-Weigh the ends by attaching a small decorative footballs with a safety pin.
+Weigh the ends by attaching small decorative footballs with safety pins.

 - Make it a costume party!
 Encourage everyone to wear their team jerseys.
 For fun, why not add cheerleader into the mix?
 Sports reporters and announcers?
 Sports agents?
 Have fun with it.